CamelotEstate/camelot-estate/content/pages/our-partners.md

       home owners.

-      All of this is managed by SJC Security.
+      All of this is managed by Landry Security.
     actions:
       - label: Visit  SJC Security
         url: 'https://sjcsecurity.co.za'